Rebecca Price Janney

 Why I Started Writing:

 While I’ve always loved to read, and I wrote poetry, songs, and some stories as a girl, I didn’t originally dream of becoming an author.
 Actually, I wanted to be an astronaut!
 My oldest cousin was involved in the space program, and I watched every rocket launch I could.
 I even knew the names of all the astronauts.
 That dream, however, died when I started discussing high school and future plans with a counselor in the eighth grade.
 I realized during that conversation I didn’t have “the right stuff”—I’m mildly claustrophobic, get sick on amusement park rides, and am not especially sturdy.
 However, she pointed out I did have “the write stuff”—I got good grades in writing and knew how to tell a story.
 To test her theory, I entered a few local writing contests and won them all.
 At the age of fourteen, I started writing for the school paper and also landed a gig covering my school for a big city youth tabloid.
 By the following year, I was covering the Philadelphia Phillies for my local weekly.
 In college and graduate school, I continued writing for newspapers and magazines, and then I began having books published.
+I write "encouraging history," about people and events who've shaped our nation's past and present.
+My readers mean so much to me, and my goal is to provide uplifting and encouraging stories to bless their lives while imparting a faith-based, historical perspective.

 Authors Who Have Influenced Me: